Healthcare Insights

 Industry collaborations is the term used to describe the relationship between a medical or scientific expert and a medical device or pharmaceutical company.
 These collaborations often take the form of co-authored publications, lead investigators in clinical trials or industry payments.
 Understanding and analyzing these relationships is an important factor for medical affairs and commercial teams to consider as it helps them identify and prioritize which scientific and medical experts to engage.
 Additionally, having visibility into an expert's industry collaborations allows life science companies to gain competitive intelligence by understanding the experts and types of collaborations industry experts are working on with the competitive brands.

-The following table lists the top five industry collaborations of how medical and scientific experts work with companies.
-We analyzed 13 million experts from the Monocl Expert Suite to obtain this data, including grants, industry payments, publications and clinical trials.
+The following table lists the top five industry collaborations, highlighting the diverse ways in which companies work together with medical and scientific experts.
+We analyzed 15 million experts from the Monocl Expert Suite to obtain this data, including grants, industry payments, publications and clinical trials.

 Why are industry collaborations important in healthcare?